-Contact your property manager first and inquire about the pet deposit and/or pet rent.
-If pets are allowed, you will need to fill out a pet addendum prior to bringing a pet home with you.
+Contact your Property Manager first and inquire about the pet deposit and/or pet rent.
+If pets are allowed by the property owner, you will need to get approval and then fill out a pet addendum prior to bringing a pet home with you.

 The remaining roommates need to have the financial means to qualify without a roommate.
 Otherwise, it is best to find a replacement roommate who will financially qualify, and the remaining roommates agree to the swap.
 Talk to your property manager about the changes as early in the process as you can so they can help you and your roommates find qualified applicants and sign the appropriate documents.

-Contact your property manager and the new person will need to fill out an online application (if over 18 years old).
+Contact your property manager and the potential new tenant will need to fill out an online application (if over 18 years old).
 Once approved, they will be added to the lease.

-You will typically hear from your property manager 6-8 weeks before your lease expires.
-You are welcome to reach out to your property manager sooner to discuss your lease-end plans.
+You will typically hear from your property manager 8 weeks prior your lease expiring to discuss next steps.
+You are always welcome to reach out to your property manager sooner to go over your lease-end plans.

 In most cases the home owner is responsible for repair.
 However, if the issue is found to be a tenant misuse, abuse or neglect, the tenant will be responsible for that repair.